Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 One can see that all three parameters have a large range of values that yield optimal prediction performance.
 This robustness property is in contrast to the sensitivity issue of penalty parameters in $L_1$ or $L_0$ like methods.
 It greatly facilitates parameter tuning and reduces ad-hocness.

-\subsection{Classification Experiments}
+\subsubsection{Classification Experiments}

 In this experiment, we compare the variable selection and the prediction performance of the FSA algorithm with the Logitboost algorithm and various sparsity-inducing penalties that are popular in the literature.
-In calling Logitboost for feature selection, we require each weak learner depends on only one variable.
+In calling Logitboost for feature selection, we require that each weak learner depend on only one variable.

 The experiments are performed on the linearly separable data and its noisy version described above.
 The algorithms being compared are: \begin{itemize} \item FSA - The FSA Algorithm \ref{alg:fsa1} for the logistic loss \eqref{eq:logloss} with the $\mu=300$ annealing schedule, $\eta=20$. \item FSV, FSL - The FSA Algorithm \ref{alg:fsa1} for the SVM loss \eqref{eq:svmloss} and Lorenz loss \eqref{eq:lorloss} respectively, with the $\mu=300$ annealing schedule, $\eta=1$. \item L1 - The interior point method \cite{koh2007interior} for $L_1$-penalized Logistic Regression using the implementation from {\em http://www.stanford.edu/$\sim$boyd/l1\_logreg/}.
-To obtain a given number $k$ of variables, the value of the $L_1$ penalty coefficient $\lambda$ is found using the bisection method \cite{burdennumerical}.
+To obtain a given number $k$ of variables, the $L_1$ penalty coefficient $\lambda$ is found using the bisection method \cite{burdennumerical}.
 The bisection procedure calls the interior point training routine about $9$ times until a $\lambda$ is found that gives exactly $k$ nonzero coefficients.
 Then an unpenalized model was fitted on the selected variables.. \item EL - Elastic net on the Logistic loss with $L_1+L_2$ penalty using the stochastic gradient descent algorithm.
 We used the Python implementation \verb sklearn.linear_model.SGDClassifier of \cite{tsuruoka2009stochastic}, 1000 epochs for convergence, and the bisection method for finding the appropriate $L_1$ penalty coefficient.
-After feature selection, the model was refit on the selected variables with only the $L_2$ penalty $\alpha=0.001$. \item L2 - SVM using the Python implementation \verb sklearn.linear_model.SGDClassifier with 1000 epochs, and choosing the $L_2$ penalty coefficient $\alpha\in \{10^{-5},10^{-4},10^{-3}, 10^{-2},10^{-1}\}$ that gave the best result. \item QTP - The quantile TISP algorithm with 10 thresholding iterations and 500 more iterations on the selected variables for convergence.
+After feature selection, the model was refit on the selected variables with only the $L_2$ penalty $\alpha=0.001$. \item L2 - SVM using the Python implementation \verb sklearn.linear_model.SGDClassifier with 1000 epochs, and choosing the $L_2$ penalty coefficient $\alpha\in \{10^{-5},10^{-4},10^{-3}, 10^{-2},10^{-1}\}$ that gave the best result. \item QTP - The quantile TISP \cite{SheGLMTISP} using a fixed sparsity level with 10 thresholding iterations and 500 more iterations on the selected variables for convergence.